Sea spider: Phylogenetic position

 Sea spiders had been interpreted as some kind of arachnids or crustaceans in historical studies.
 However, after the concept of Chelicerata was established in the 20th century, sea spiders have long been considered part of the subphylum, alongside euchelicerate taxa such as Xiphosura (horseshoe crabs) and Arachnida (spiders, scorpions, mites, ticks, harvestmen and other lesser-known orders).

 A competing hypothesis in the 2000s proposed that Pycnogonida belong to their own lineage, sister to the lineage leading to other extant arthropods (i.e. euchelicerates, myriapods, crustaceans and hexapods, collectively known as Cormogonida).
 This Cormogonida hypothesis was first indicated by early phylogenomic analyses around that time, followed by another study suggesting that the sea spider's chelifores are not positionally homologous to the chelicerae of euchelicerates (originating from the deutocerebral segment/somite 1), as was previously supposed.
 Instead, the chelifore nerves were thought to be innervated by the protocerebrum, the first segment of the arthropod brain which corresponded to the ocular somite, bearing the eyes and labrum.
 This condition of having paired protocerebral appendages is not found anywhere else among arthropods, except in other panarthropods such as onychophorans (primary antennae) and contestably in Cambrian stem-group arthropods like radiodonts (frontal appendages), which was taken as evidence that Pycnogonida may be basal to all other living arthropods, since the protocerebral appendages were thought to be reduced and fused into a labrum in the last common ancestor of crown-group arthropods, and pycnogonids did not have a labrum coexisting with the chelifores.
 If that is true, it would have meant the sea spiders are the last surviving (and highly modified) members of an ancient, basal arthropod group that originated in the Cambrian oceans.
 However, the basis of this hypothesis was immediately refuted by subsequent studies using Hox gene expression patterns, demonstrating the developmental homology between chelicerae and chelifores, with chelifore nerves innervated by a deuterocerebrum that has been rotated forwards, which was misinterpreted as a protocerebrum by the aforementioned study.

 Alignment of anterior somites and appendages of extant panarthropods, with chelifores (Chf) indicated as deutocerebral (D, yellow) somite 1 appendages.
 Dark grey indicating head somites.

 Since the 2010s, the chelicerate affinity of Pycnogonida regained wide support as the sister group of Euchelicerata.
 Under the basis of phylogenomics, this is one of the only stable topologies of chelicerate interrelationships in contrast to the uncertain relationship of many euchelicerate taxa (e.g. poorly resolved position of arachnid orders other than tetrapulmonates and scorpions; non-monophyly of Arachnida in respect to Xiphosura).
 This is consistent with the chelifore-chelicera homology, as well as other morphological similarities and differences between pycnogonids and euchelicerates.
+Based on molecular clock and fossil records, a 2025 study suggests pycnogonids and euchelicerates diverged during the Cambrian.
 However, due to the pycnogonids' highly modified anatomy and lack of intermediate fossils, their evolutional origin and relationship with the basal fossil chelicerates (such as habeliids and Mollisonia) is still difficult to compare and interpret.